 While most employees may assume they should be awarded additional money for unused vacation or sick days, there are very few states that require this by law.
 For those states not enforcing this type of law, companies can choose to either pay an employee for any unused paid time off (PTO) or simply not pay up for those unused days.
 This can be an issue with employees who may be involuntarily terminated for misconduct or other legal-related issues.
 Therefore, for egregious conduct on the part of the employee, such unused days will likely not be awarded to a terminated employee.

 What Happens After Leaving the Company

 Most employers want to assist its employees with transitioning into a new position; for those employees being laid off, many companies will provide employee resumes to outplacement companies to help those employees leaving find another job as quickly as possible.
 However, the same doesn’t hold true for those employees leaving the company due to behavioral or performance issues.

 If you need help learning about your rights and responsibilities when receiving severance pay, or if you believe that you are entitled to severance, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.